microsoft/fluentui-blazor/CONTRIBUTING.md

 ### Cloning the repository

-Now that your machine is setup, you can clone the Blazor.FluentUI repository.
+Now that your machine is setup, you can clone the `blazor-fluentui` repository.
 Open a terminal and run this command:

 ```shell
 git clone https://github.com/dotnet/blazor-fluentui.git